G-Rgn/Bracelet-Indicateur-Sportif/README.md

 Once the installation is done, you can retrieve all the data that has passed between the device that is traced and the outside.

 ![Capture d’écran trame](https://user-images.githubusercontent.com/71140515/164703493-ea2b8237-56b7-4523-ac54-d78a7dcfa256.png)
-> Exemple de trame trouvée
+> Example of a communication

 ### Data to exploit
 The most interesting data are the Bluetooth service that is requested, as well as the messages sent and received.